sayez/SunSCC/README.md

-# SunSCC: segmenting, grouping and classifying sunspots from ground-based observations using deep learning}
+# SunSCC: segmenting, grouping and classifying sunspots from ground-based observations using deep learning